India telco regulator sticks to controversial auction plans

 The TRAI also said its analysis suggested that the proposals would not adversely impact the profitability of carriers.
 It estimated call tariffs to increase by less than 4 paise a minute if its auction proposals are implemented.
 India has one of the world’s cheapest call prices of as low as 20 paise (less than half a U.S. cent) a minute.

-Established carriers like Bharti Airtel and Vodafone’s local unit are not affected by the court’s order, but are looking to buy more spectrum from the auction to feed their overstretched networks.
+Established carriers like Bharti Airtel (BRTI.NS) and Vodafone’s local unit (VOD.L) are not affected by the court’s order, but are looking to buy more spectrum from the auction to feed their overstretched networks.

 The regulator also stuck to its earlier proposal that just about a fifth of the total available spectrum in the 1800 Mhz band should be auctioned initially.